-Marc has a wealth of experience in the martial arts world, starting at a young age with ninjutsu in South Wales.
-Like a true Welshman, rugby took over for a while, but then he discovered Shotokan karate.
-He trained in this for many years, achieving a 2nd degree black belt.
+Marc is a lifelong martial artist, starting at a young age with ninjutsu, and then Shotokan karate in his late teens.
+He trained in this for many years, achieving a 2nd Dan black belt.
 Karate also inspired travel to Japan where he trained at the Shotokan Headquarters in Tokyo for three months in 1999.

-Brazilian jiu jitsu became a new focus in 2007 when he discovered the Roger Gracie Academy in London.
-Marc trained here regularly for several years and this is where he first met Nic Gregoriades and has continued to train with him ever since.
+Brazilian jiu-jitsu became a new focus in 2006 when he discovered the Roger Gracie Academy in London.
+This is where he first met Nic Gregoriades and has continued to train with him ever since.
 Marc was awarded his black belt by Nic in December 2016.
 Marc is also one of a small number of black belts personally mentored by the legendary Mauricio Gomes, who introduced BJJ to the UK in the early 2000s and is the father of the legendary Roger Gracie.

-Marc now runs Jiu Jitsu Brotherhood London and teaches many of the classes when Nic is away.
-He has also introduced a highly successful kids programme in Kingston, and has loved the chance of introducing jiu jitsu to his children.
+Marc now runs Jiu Jitsu Brotherhood London and teaches many of the classes.
+He has also introduced a highly successful kids programme in Kingston and has loved the chance of introducing jiu jitsu to his children.
 Jiu Jitsu Brotherhood and its ethos are now an integral part of Marc’s life.

-Oliver Geddes is a Brazilian Jiujitsu black belt under 10-time World Champion Roger Gracie.
-He began training at a local school in 2005, but quickly moved into London to train at the famous Roger Gracie Academy.
+Oliver Geddes is a Brazilian Jiu Jitsu black belt under 10-time World Champion Roger Gracie.
+He began training at a local school in 2005 but quickly moved to London to train at the famous Roger Gracie Academy.
 From this base he settled into training full-time, eventually receiving his black belt in December 2011 after a little over 6 years of hard study.

 Oli now teaches regularly at JJB London when not travelling the world to teach and compete.

-Andreas came to Jiu Jitsu via training in Muay Thai and grappling in his early thirties.
-Due to work commitments he took a break for a few years but returned to Jiu Jitsu in 2015 in order to get in shape for his wedding.
-He hasn’t left us since, and apparently you can teach an old dog new tricks as he won a Gold medal in the NAGA No Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
+Andreas came to Jiu Jitsu via training in Muay Thai and grappling in his early thirties in 2003.
+Due to work commitments, he took a break for a few years but returned to Jiu-Jitsu in 2015 in order to get in shape for his wedding.
+He hasn’t left us since, and apparently, you can teach an old dog new tricks as he won a Gold medal in the NAGA No-Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
 Andreas is our competition team captain and organises our extra pre-competition preparation classes.
 He was awarded his brown belt by Marc and Nic in July 2018.